rjsf-team/react-jsonschema-form/README.md

 #### Custom widget options

-If you need to pass options to your custom widget, change your `ui:widget` value to be an object having the following structure:
+If you need to pass options to your custom widget, you can add a `ui:options` object containing those properties:

 ```jsx
 const schema = {